 At the end of the programme, students gained a better understanding of the challenges that farmers in Singapore face and reflected on the opportunities in this space.

-Melissa Ang, SUSS Digital Media Student and a participant of the programme, shared her experience, “My biggest takeaway is how the AIP has planted a passion inside me.
+Melissa Ang, SUSS Digital Media Degree student and a participant of the programme, shared her experience, “My biggest takeaway is how the AIP has planted a passion inside me.
 With this newly acquired knowledge, I hope to be an entrepreneur in this field and cultivate an agriculture interest amongst others.”